nate-hunter/nyc-permits-viz/README.md

 # NYC WATER AND SEWER PERMITS

-A data visualization projejct using D3.js + React with data obtained from NYC Open Data.
+A data visualization project using D3.js + React with data obtained from NYC Open Data.

 This project addresses the following questions:
 1. Which burrough issued the most total permits?